icub-tech-iit/training-matlab-bldc-controller/3_Commutation_Logic_with_PID_Controller/Stateflow_version/README.md

-# Introducing the Commutation Logic usign Stateflow
+# Introducing the Commutation Logic using Stateflow

 ## 🛠 Model and Setup